mongodb/terraform-provider-mongodbatlas/README.md

 $ export AWS_VPC_CIDR_BLOCK=<YOUR_VPC_CIDR_BLOCK>
 $ export AWS_REGION=<YOUR_REGION>
 ```
-Note: For more information about Network Peering resource, see: https://docs.atlas.mongodb.com/reference/api/vpc/
+~> **Notice:** For more information about Network Peering resource, see: https://docs.atlas.mongodb.com/reference/api/vpc/

 - For `Encryption at Rest` resource configuration:
 ```sh